Best Mac apps for students

-Our must-have list includes apps that remember your passwords, organize your notes and to-dos, and follow your package deliveries.
-There's also a Mac App subscription service that outfits your MacBook with more than 75 programs for only $9.99 per month!
-Adobe's just put Lightroom in the Mac App Store, marking a new era for the creative professional software vendor.
+Our must-have list includes apps that remember your passwords, organize your notes and to-dos, follow your package deliveries, allow you to modify PDFs and documents, and even image editing software.
+There's also a Mac App subscription service that outfits your MacBook with more than 250 programs for only $9.99 per month!

 1Password

-1Passwordto rule them all: Given how many accounts we have, it's getting harder to keep these username and password combos straight, let alone differentiated.
-(You're using a different password for every account, right?)
 AgileBits' secure app lets you keep all of your passwords in one place, so you can create a single master login password with the maximum security.
 The app lets you store credit card information to auto-fill forms, and it keeps track of your security questions for different sites.
 You get Dropbox and iCloud syncing support, and for a few extra bucks, you can get mobile apps to take your passwords on the go.
-Now a free download, 1Password is currently offered as a service, with pricing starting at$4-per-monthfor individuals.
-A $6-per-month family plan that includes up to five installations on multiple devices is also available.
+1Password is currently offered as a service, with pricing starting at $3 a month for individuals, and $5 a month for families with up to 5 members.

 Evernote

-This Retina display-optimized app provides a front face for accessingEvernote'spopular note-taking andstorage service.
-While the app's design lacks some finesse, it does simplify note-taking, by capturing quick tasks and saving documents as web pages.
-The process of searching through notes is now simplified, so all you need to do is tell it what you want in plain language.
-For instance, you can tell the app you want to search for "notes with PDF."
+Evernote's a note-taking application that is popular among students and business workers.
+While the app's design lacks some finesse, it does simplify note-taking by capturing quick tasks and saving documents as web pages.
+The process of searching through notes is now simplified through Evernote's AI-powered Instant Recall, so all you need to do is tell it what you want in plain language.
+For instance, you can tell the app you want to search for "notes from last week" or "my notes about meetings" to quickly find what you're looking for.
 All of this info is then synced to the cloud, so all of your devices have access to the same data.
-Step up to Evernote Plus to add offline notes and password protection ($4 per month or $35 per year), or Evernote Premium to add annotations and markup ($8 per month or $70 per year).
-If you're stuck in the Microsoft camp, the company'sOneNotesoftware offers similar functionality, also for free.

 Setapp